World Snooker Championship: The class of '92 (2000–2013)

 The 2010 Championship was won by Neil Robertson who beat qualifier Graeme Dott 18–13 in the final, becoming the fourth non-U.K. winner of the title after Horace Lindrum, Cliff Thorburn and Ken Doherty.

 John Higgins won his fourth world title in 2011, beating Judd Trump 18–15 in the final.
-21-year-old Trump became the youngest finalist since Stephen Hendry in 1990.
+21-year-old qualifier Trump became the youngest finalist since Stephen Hendry in 1990.
 Trump had beaten David Gilbert in the qualifying competition and then defeated defending champion Neil Robertson in the first round.